Not recommended under 13 and PG to 15 (Themes. Sex)

 This review of the movie contains the following information:

-14-year-old Austrian-born Marie Antoinette (Kirsten Dunst) is betrothed to 15 year old Louis, heir to the French throne (Jason Schwartzmann).
-Marie’s mother (Marianne Faithfull) provides Marie with some insight into the differences between the Austrian and French courts but she is otherwise unprepared for what she is to find.
-Marie is taken by coach to the Austrian-French boarder and handed over to her chaperone, the Comtesse de Noailles (Judy Davis) to be transformed for her wedding.
+14-year-old Austrian-born Marie Antoinette (Kirsten Dunst) is betrothed to 15-year-old Louis, heir to the French throne (Jason Schwartzmann).
+Marie’s mother (Marianne Faithfull) provides Marie with some insight into the differences between the Austrian and French courts but Marie is otherwise unprepared for what she is to find.
+Marie is taken by coach to the Austrian-French border and handed over to her chaperone, the Comtesse de Noailles (Judy Davis), to be transformed for her wedding.
 On the wedding night, the marriage is unconsummated as Louis appears oblivious to his role.

 Marie becomes more and more unpopular with both the court and the masses.
 The Bastille is stormed by an angry mob; marking the beginning of the French revolution.
 Eventually the mob turns up at the palace and Marie, Louis and their children are taken to their awaited fates.